-Investments shall be made with judgment and care, under circumstances then prevailing, which persons of prudence, discretion and intelligence exercise in the management of their own affairs, not for speculation, but for investment, considering the probable safety of their capital as well as the probable income to be derived.
+Investments shall be made with judgment and care, under prevailing circumstances, that a person of prudence, discretion and intelligence would exercise in the management of their own affairs, not for speculation, but for investment, considering the probable safety of their capital as well as the probable income to be derived.

-The standard of prudence to be used by Investment Officers shall be the "prudent person" standard and shall be applied in the context of managing an overall portfolio.
-The Investment Officers, acting in accordance with written procedures and the Investment Policy, and exercising due diligence, shall be relieved of personal responsibility for an individual security's credit risk or market price changes, provided deviations from expectations are reported immediately upon knowledge of the deviation and appropriate action is taken to control adverse developments.
+The investment officers, acting in accordance with written procedures and the investment policy, and exercising due diligence, shall be relieved of personal responsibility for an individual security's credit risk or market price changes, provided deviations from expectations are reported immediately upon knowledge of the deviation and appropriate action is taken to control adverse developments.

-Investment Officers shall seek to act responsibly as custodians of the public trust.
-Investment Officers shall avoid any transaction that might impair public confidence in the City's ability to govern effectively.
+Investment officers shall seek to act responsibly as custodians of the public trust.
+Investment officers shall avoid any transaction that might impair public confidence in the City's ability to govern effectively.